darkn3rd/oop-tut/objc-1/b10.properties/README.md

     * Create a field (instance variable)
     * Create a property
  2. Create an object (Instantiation)
- 3. Initialize object data
+ 3. Initialize object data by sending a `setName` message.
- 4. Retrieve information from Object
+ 4. Retrieve information from an Object by sending a `name` message.

 This lesson shows how to automatically generate mutators and accessors for fields you wish to declare.
 Using the `@property` and `@synthesize` keywords, methods named `name` and `setName` are automatically created.